iamxdave/hangman/README.md

 <!-- HOW DOES IT WORK-->
 ## How does it work 📔
 <p align="justify">
-  The application was made based on a game [Hangman](https://en.wikipedia.org/wiki/Hangman_(game)) and following its rules.
+  The application was made based on a game <a href="https://www.one-to-one.ca/wp-content/uploads/2016/01/Hangman.pdf" target="_blank">Hangman</a> and following its rules.
   The game is simple, one person is choosing a password, and the other must guess it without making to many mistakes.
 </p>